What Are Bioplastics? A Guide to PLA, PHA, and Starch-Based Types

 Is bioplastic 100% biodegradable?

-Not all bioplastics are biodegradable.
-Some bioplastics, like bio-PE and bio-PET, are chemically identical to their petroleum-based counterparts and are not biodegradable despite being made from renewable resources.
-Even biodegradable bioplastics often require specific conditions (like industrial composting facilities) to properly break down, and the biodegradation timeframe varies significantly between different bioplastic types.
+Not all bioplastics are fully biodegradable.
+Some, such as bio-PE and bio-PET, are chemically identical to conventional plastics and do not biodegrade despite being sourced from renewables.
+Even biodegradable bioplastics often require specific conditions, like industrial composting, to decompose properly, and degradation rates vary widely among types.

 How are bioplastics made?